lnlyssg/zos/README.md

 # z/OS
 #### Random mainframe stuff

+SETRRCVT - Rexx to pull out RACF SETROPTS info from storage without needing to have SPECIAL or AUDITOR. _work in progress_

 racf.rule - hashcat rule for cracking RACF passwords, probably needs more tweaking!

 MVS Control Blocks.txt - File for use in ISRDDN to make browsing storage easier.
-Based on [this](http://www.meerkatcomputerservices.com/mfblog/wp-content/uploads/2016/07/Browsing-MVS-Control-Blocks-Using-DDLIST.pdf) document.
+Use in conjunction with [this](http://www.meerkatcomputerservices.com/mfblog/wp-content/uploads/2016/07/Browsing-MVS-Control-Blocks-Using-DDLIST.pdf) document.

 ## Other useful notes
 To find DES encrypted RVARY passwords in common storage: